openstack/openstack-manuals/doc/user-guide/source/cli-use-snapshots-to-migrate-instances.rst

       | c41f3074-c82a-4837-8673-fa7e9fea7e11 | myInstance | ACTIVE | private=10.0.0.3             | cirros     |
       +--------------------------------------+------------+--------+------------------------------+------------+

 #.
-Use the :command:`nova stop` command to shut down the instance:
+Use the :command:`openstack server stop` command to shut down the instance:

    .. code-block:: console

-      $ nova stop myInstance
+      $ openstack server stop myInstance

 #.
 Use the :command:`openstack server list` command to confirm that the
    instance shows a ``SHUTOFF`` status: